 These are some random puppies from class showing their lead walking training in week 6.
 They walk with their mums and dads on a loose lead and when the owners stop, the pup stops and looks at them.
 Please note, that technically the pups could be sniffing around while walking.
 There is no need for them to look up whole time, only when the walker stops.

-Looking forward to seeing you in week 4 for recall training, DROP and STAY! :)
+Looking forward to seeing you in week 4! :)